Regarding the Plan

 And moreover, I say unto you, that the time shall come when the knowledge of a Savior shall spread throughout every nation, kindred, tongue, and people.
 And behold, when that time cometh, none shall be found blameless before God, except it be little children, only through repentance and faith on the name of the Lord God Omnipotent (Mosiah 3:20–21).

 He went from two blameless groups after death to only one.
 Once the gospel is taken to every people, ignorance will no longer be excusable.
 Little children will be blameless, but those who die in their ignorance do not remain in their ignorance.
-Abinadi made the same point to the wicked priests of King Noah.
+As we have seen, Abinadi made the same prophecy to the priests of King Noah.

 If these things didn’t pertain to them, why bring them up?
-Clearly, Abinadi was addressing his own people.
 For wicked priests (Abinadi’s audience) who would likely end up in hell, and parents (King Benjamin’s audience) whose children would refuse to be baptized, that message may prove to be the most pertinent of all.

 Did They Know Spirits in Hell Could be Redeemed?